 Text of the Article Guidelines 16.3.
 The Beneficiary(ies) shall allow verifications to be carried out by the European Commission, the European Anti-Fraud Office, the European Court of Auditors and any external auditor authorised by the Contracting Authority.
 The Beneficiary(ies) has to take all steps to facilitate their work.
-All Beneficiaries, affiliated entities, contractors, and recipients of financial support receiving funds from the European Commission, have to allow easy access to all documents and systems used to manage the Action to personnel from the European Commission, the European Anti-Fraud Office (OLAF), the European Court of Auditors and any external auditor carrying out verifications/audits of the Action.
+All Beneficiaries, affiliated entities, contractors, and recipients of financial support receiving funds from the European Commission, have to allow easy access to all documents and systems used to manage the Action to personnel from the European Commission, the European Anti- Fraud Office (OLAF), the European Court of Auditors and any external auditor carrying out verifications/audits of the Action.
 They will require access to documents in the country where the Action is operational, and at the Head Office, as appropriate.
 The Coordinator, co-Beneficiaries, affiliated entities, contractors and third parties receiving financial support have to take all measures possible to facilitate the verifications and promptly provide the required information.

 16.4.
 The Beneficiary(ies) shall allow the above entities to: a) access the sites and locations at which the Action is implemented; b) examine its accounting and information systems, documents and databases concerning the technical and financial management of the Action; c) take copies of documents; d) carry out on the-spot-checks; e) conduct a full audit on the basis of all accounting documents and any other document relevant to the financing of the Action; 16.5.
 Additionally the European Anti-Fraud Office shall be allowed to carry out on-the-spot checks and inspections in accordance with the procedures laid down by the European Union legislation for the protection of the financial interests of the European Union against fraud and other irregularities.
 Where appropriate, the findings may lead to recovery by the European Commission.
 16.6.
-Access given to agents of the European Commission, European Anti-Fraud Office and the European Court of Auditors and to any external auditor authorised by the Contracting The information provided to the Commission, OLAF, the Court of Auditors or authorized external auditor will be treated confidentially and not shared openly with other organisations, subject.
+Access given to agents of the European Commission, European Anti-Fraud Office and the European Court of Auditors and to any external auditor authorised by the Contracting Authority carrying out verifications as provided for by this Article as well as by Article 15.7 shall be on the basis of confidentiality with respect to third parties, without prejudice to the obligations of public law to which they are subject.
+The information provided to the Commission, OLAF, the Court of Auditors or authorized external auditor will be treated confidentially and not shared openly with other organisations, without prejudice to the obligations of public law to which the agents are subject to.